Table of Contents

 Now, this is a lot of fun.
 Imagine you’re going to create or assist in planning events like birthdays, weddings, bridal and baby showers, educational conferences, business conventions, celebrity endorsements, product launching, civic programs, and more.

-You can use all your expertise in conceptualizing unique ideas, talking, and negotiating with food suppliers, organizing participants, entertainment activities, or even initiate a new idea for the good of an organization.
+You can use all your expertise in conceptualizing unique ideas, talking, and negotiating with food suppliers, organizing participants, entertainment activities, or even initiating a new idea for the good of an organization.
 As an event planner, you should be resourceful, flexible, and enthusiastic so you can lead your team in harmony.

 In this role, you as the event planner should coordinate every detail of events to the client to make sure goals are achieved.
 You have a lot of transferrable skills that will help you become a successful event planner.
 Most event planners set a flat project fee, percentage of expenses, commissionable or hourly rates.